-Sunday Monday Tuesday Wednesday Thursday Friday Saturday November Getting for Kindergarten C Tip Video The state of the s Color Tuesday Find something brown outside.
+Sunday Monday Tuesday Wednesday Thursday Friday Saturday Color Tuesday Find something brown outside.
 Count the number of days on the calendar until Thanksgiving.
 Library Day Play a game that involves taking turns.
 Help your child build his/her name using magnetic letters.
 Put a leaf under a sheet of paper and rub your crayon over it.
-Daylight Savings Time ends Change your clocks.
-Name four things that rhyme with "pig."
-Election Day.
-VOTE!
+Daylight Savings Time ends Change your clocks back one hour.
+Name four things 6 that rhyme with "pig."
+Color Tuesday Find something brown in your clothes.
 Have your child write and decorate his or her name and display it on his or her bedroom door.
 Library Day Ask for a Thanksgiving book.
-Veterans Day Practice the "ABC" song.
-Hide a treasure in the house and then give your child clues to find it.
+Practice the "ABC" song.
+Veterans Day Look for flags in your neighborhood.
 Sing a favorite song together.
 Find things that begin with the letter "T." Color Tuesday Find something brown in a book or magazine.
 Make a decoration for Thanksgiving.
 Library Day Ask for books about food or cooking.
 Pretend to be a bear - talk about what sounds they make, what color they are, what they eat.
 Trace your hands to make turkeys.
 Color the tail feathers.
 Help your child make a list of the things he/she is thankful for.
 Take your child to the grocery store and talk about the colors and shapes of food and recognize the letters on cans and boxes.
 Color Tuesday Find something brown in the kitchen.
 Count how many chairs are in the house.
 Thanksgiving Enjoy some good food.
 Help your child make a list of all the things that he/she can do "all by myself."
 Enjoy a family movie night - have hot chocolate & cookies.
 Line up all your cars/trucks.
 Use a ruler to measure the line.
 Help your child practice putting on his/her winter coat.
 Try the flip-coat trick method (ask Google).
 Color Tuesday Play I Spy something brown at home.
 Exercise with your child.
 Count the number of arm circles or hops.
+Library Day Make a list of your favorite foods or toys.